message/iata/DK.md

 - passengers younger than 2 years;
 - passengers with a positive COVID-19 PCR test result issued at least 14 days and at most 180 days before departure.
 6. Passengers traveling to Greenland could be subject to a COVID-19 test upon arrival.
 Details can be found at <a href="https://visitgreenland.com/corona-faq/">https://visitgreenland.com/corona-faq/</a>
+7. Passengers traveling to Faroe Isl. are subject to a COVID-19 test upon arrival.
+- This does not apply to passengers younger than 12 years.
-7. For more information, please refer to the website <a href="https://coronasmitte.dk/en/entry-into-denmark">https://coronasmitte.dk/en/entry-into-denmark</a> and <a href="https://en.coronasmitte.dk/covidtravelrules/">https://en.coronasmitte.dk/covidtravelrules/</a>
+8. For more information, please refer to the website <a href="https://coronasmitte.dk/en/entry-into-denmark">https://coronasmitte.dk/en/entry-into-denmark</a> and <a href="https://en.coronasmitte.dk/covidtravelrules/">https://en.coronasmitte.dk/covidtravelrules/</a>